For Fall 2015

 Use the Right Navigation Menu for specific audition requirements for each instrument or area.

 Most programs in the IU Jacobs School of Music require an audition, and in some cases an interview is required.
 Auditions and interviews are held on three weekends each year: one in January, one in February, and one in March.
-The Department of Ballet offers two additional auditions dates in December and late March.
 All auditions and interviews are held on the Bloomington campus.
 The Indiana University Jacobs School of Music does not offer regional auditions.
 Audition and interview dates are scheduled only after students have completed both the IU Application for Admission and the IU Jacobs School of Music Application.